 Our business depends, in part, on the demand for digital advertising technology.
 The digital advertising industry has been and may in the future be subject to reputational harm, negative media attention and public complaint relating to, among other things, the alleged lack of transparency and anti-competitive behavior among advertising technology companies.
 This public criticism could result in increased data privacy and anti-trust regulation in the digital advertising industry in the U.S. and internationally.
 In addition, our services are delivered in web browsers, mobile apps and other software environments where online advertising is displayed, and certain of these environments have announced future plans to phase out or end the use of cookies and other third-party tracking technology on their operating systems in order to provide more consumer privacy.
 While our core technology and solutions do not rely on persistent identifiers or cookie-based or cross-site tracking, these changes and other updates to software functionality in these environments could hurt our ability to effectively deliver our services and make them less effective if our services are restricted from operating.
 We have also experienced significant growth in social media-related revenues and generate significant revenue from the use of our solutions on social media platforms, which have been and may in the future be the subject of avoidance campaigns or similar events, including ad boycotts on Facebook and Twitter.
-Any change or decrease in the demand for digital advertising industry or its related effects, our business, financial condition and results of operations could be adversely affected.
+Any change or decrease in the demand for digital advertising, including on social media platforms as a result of avoidance campaigns or similar events. may negatively affect the demand for and use of our solutions.
+If our customers significantly reduce or eliminate their digital ad spend in response to the public criticism of the digital advertising industry or its related effects, our business, financial condition and results of operations could be adversely affected.